joatmon08/hashicorp-stack-demoapp/README.md

 Go into Terraform Cloud and destroy resources for the `consul-setup` workspace.

+Go into Terraform Cloud and destroy resources for the `vault-applications` workspace.

 Go into Terraform Cloud and destroy resources for the `vault-consul` workspace.